-Described in the press as ‘alluring’, ‘unforgettable’ and ‘a wonder’, Fenella Humphreys is one of the UK’s most established and versatile violinists.
-Winner of the BBC Music Magazine’s Instrumental Award 2018, she enjoys a busy career combining chamber music and solo work, performing in prestigious venues around the world.
+Described in the press as “alluring”, “unforgettable” and “a wonder”, Fenella is one of the UK’s most established and versatile violinists.
+She enjoys a busy career combining chamber music and solo work, performing in prestigious venues around the world.
 She is frequently broadcast on the BBC, Classic FM, DeutschlandRadio Berlin, West-Deutsche-Rundfunk, ABC Classic FM (Australia) and Korean radio.

 Fenella is a passionate chamber musician, enjoying performances with Ensemble Perpetuo, Counterpoise and I Musicanti as well as collaborations with artists including Alexander Baillie, Adrian Brendel, Pekka Kuusisto, Alec Frank-Gemmill and Martin Lovett, and is regularly invited by Steven Isserlis to take part in the prestigious Open Chamber Music at the International Musicians’ Seminar, Prussia Cove.
-Concertmaster of the Deutsche Kammerakademie, Fenella also enjoys guest leading and directing various ensembles in Europe, and can be found playing Tango in duo and larger ensembles with the great Uruguayan bandoneonist, Hector Ulises Passarella.
+Concertmaster of the Deutsche Kammerakademie, Fenella also enjoys guest leading and directing various ensembles in Europe.

 Fenella plays a beautiful violin from the circle of Peter Guarneri of Venice, kindly on loan from Jonathan Sparey.

 July 2019 Please do not use this biography if it is more than three months old.

 Please contact Fenella for a current concert biography and repertoire options